huggingface/transformers/docs/source/en/model_doc/roberta.md

     * Sentence packing: Sentences are packed together to reach 512 tokens (so the sentences are in an order that may span several documents).
     * Larger batches: Training uses larger batches.
     * Byte-level BPE vocabulary: Uses BPE with bytes as a subunit instead of characters, accommodating Unicode characters.
 - [CamemBERT](camembert) is a wrapper around RoBERTa.
-Refer to that page for usage examples.
+Refer to its model page for usage examples.

 ## Resources